James Hanna (judge): Early life and education

-Personal life and death
+Personal life

 Hanna married Elizabeth Susan Burton while living in Bowling Green.
 They had three children together, one son and two daughters.

 Hanna spent much of his retirement on his large farm in Curryville, an unincorporated community near Terre Haute.
 Sullivan County's first underground coal mine was opened on Hanna's land.
 Hanna died on his farm on January 15, 1872.